 She walked over, sat down next to me, and leaned her head against my shoulder, consoling me in her own way.

-I felt so stupid for acting the way I have been since the incident.
+I felt so stupid for acting the way I had been since the incident.
 Tammy was right.
 I wanted to ignore the pain of losing our friends completely.
 I couldn’t stand the thought of it, but it was changing me and I was lashing out at the others because of it.

 We sat there until the tears stopped pouring out of me.

+I sniffled.
 “You think she’ll forgive me?”
 I wondered aloud.
 I knew she would know that I was talking about Kiko.